wincle626/ParallelCodeDemos/README.md

-# This is the repository for the code backup for teaching in parallel and distributed technologies
+# This is the repository for the code demo for teaching in parallel and distributed technologies